katherinemtam/curbee-fe-sandbox/README.md

 Tis Lais

-### A basic app to upload curbside finds and send alerts to people who are on the lookout for items.
+### A frontend app to upload curbside finds and send alerts to people who are on the lookout for items.
 Connecting people with user observations allowing them to get to the items before others or hopefully before the rain.